 Are you implementing a new hiring process?
-In this post, we discuss the basic 10 steps of the hiring process so you can easily implement and integrate into your organisation.
+In this post, we discuss the 10 basic steps of the hiring process.
+You can put them in place and integrate them into your organisation.

 1. IDENTIFY THE ORGANISATIONAL NEED

 Whether you need an entirely new position, or maybe you’re hiring for a recently vacated role, you’ll need to identify what you’ll require from the need and which role can best fulfil these needs.

 Once you’ve identified the job needs, you can identify the specifications of the role.
 It is worth compiling these requirements into a job description.
 A job description tells the candidates what is required for the role.
 Be it the skills, qualifications, personal characteristics, and experience.
 The salary and benefits are also covered in it.
 Likewise, this gives you a checklist that candidates should meet when whittling down the candidate pool.